The study of the Ancient World, using Greek and Roman society as a mirror to look at our own, has rarely seemed more relevant.

 Beyond the Classroom:

 We believe there is a plethora of ways to engage with the Classical World outside of lessons.
 The department has a sizeable library which pupils are encouraged to use as part of their wider reading.
-We take regular trips to plays and talks, most recently to the Cambridge Greek Play and a performance by Classical comedian Natalie Haynes.
+We take regular trips to plays and talks, and are increasingly taking advantage of online opportunities to engage with universities and the wider Classics community, such as the Oxford Greek Play, or a lecture from a leading academic on Greek Democracy.
 We have annual day trips for Year 9 to Caerleon and Caerwent, and for Year 10 to the British Museum.
-The undoubted highlights are the biennial trips to Greece for GCSE students, and the Sixth Form trip to Rome, as seeing the places they are studying helps bring the Classical world to life.
+The undoubted highlights are the biennial trips to Greece for GCSE students, and the Bay of Naples for Year 7 and 8, alongside Sixth Form visits to Rome.